Top Online Scams Used by Cyber Criminals to Trick You

 These scams usually appear in the hot summer months or before the short winter vacations, for Christmas or New Year’s Day.

 The scenario is usually like this: you receive an email containing an amazing offer for an extraordinary hard to get to destination (usually an exotic place) that expires in a short period of time and you must not miss.
+If it sounds too good to be true, it might be a travel scam, so don’t fall for it!

 The problem is that some of these offers actually hide some necessary costs until you pay for the initial offer.
 Others simply take your money without sending you anywhere.